joshjon/dota-clarity/README.md

 The application uses several AWS resources, including DynamoDB, Lambda functions and an API Gateway API.
 These resources are defined in the `template.yaml` file in this project.

-## Deploy Dota Clarity to AWS

-Dota Clarity uses the Serverless Application Model Command Line Interface (SAM CLI) for building and deploying the application.
+## Prerequisites
 To use the SAM CLI, you need the following tools installed.
 * [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-install.html)
 * [SAM CLI](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)
 * [Python 3](https://www.python.org/downloads/)
 * [Docker community edition](https://hub.docker.com/search/?type=edition&offering=community)

+## Deploy Dota Clarity to AWS

+Dota Clarity uses the Serverless Application Model Command Line Interface (SAM CLI) for building and deploying the application.
 To build and deploy the application, run the following commands in your shell:

 ```bash
 sam build --use-container
 sam deploy
 ```
 Note: if you would like to change the deployment configuration then use `sam deploy --guided`.

 You will then find the Dota Clarity API Gateway Endpoint URL in the output values displayed after deployment.